 - Water plants as needed - Control undesirable weeds (mowing, hand cutting, weed eating) It is recommended to mow only one third of the project area.
 Mowing only a portion of the area will allow beneficial insects to have suitable habitat nearby.
-Spot treat invasive species, as needed. - Stabilize eroded or bare areas. - Mowing: - In the first growing year, if undesirable weeds become an issue, may need to mow three times, about once a month in summer (June, July, and August).
+Spot treat invasive species, as needed. - Stabilize eroded or bare areas. - Mowing: - o In the first growing year, if undesirable weeds become an issue, may need to mow three times, about once a month in summer (June, July, and August).
 Do not mow area lower than 6-8 inches.
 Never mow when soils or plants are wet. - In subsequent years, if needed, mow high (6-10 inches) no more than twice a year, either before or after nesting season (typically early March or mid-August).
 Never mow when soils or plants are wet. - Weeds should be mowed at a height of about one foot in the second growing season.
 Biennial weeds should be mowed when in full bloom, but before setting seed, usually around mid-June. - Applying fertilizer after the first growing season (vegetation establishment) is prohibited as one of the purposes of HCAP is to reduce sources of nutrient pollution. - Pesticide use should be limited and applied only when needed and in accordance with product label - Annual survey of planted area to evaluate for invasive species and plant survival/success.
-Vegetation must achieve an overall survival rate of 75% throughout the ten-year maintenance agreement period.
+Vegetation under TM must achieve an overall survival rate of 75% for the first growing season and 90% for the second growing season and throughout the remaining ten-year maintenance agreement period.
 Remove dead or diseased plant.
 Replant vegetation, as needed, to ensure required stand/survivability. - Trash should be removed at least annually. - Issues of trespassing, leading to damaged vegetation, should be addressed.

-Eligible costs may include: soil testing, site preparation (herbicide, sod removal, harrowing, raking, tillage), installation (broadcast, drill, or planting), temporary and permanent seed, plants, mulch, soil amendments (compost and lime), tree shelter, weed barriers, erosion and sediment controls when necessary.
+Eligible costs may include: soil testing, site preparation (herbicide, sod removal, harrowing, raking, tillage), installation (broadcast, drill, or planting), temporary and permanent seed, plants, hay/straw, erosion matting/jute matting, soil amendments (compost and lime), weed barriers, erosion and sediment controls when necessary.